wordeater/Get-Strings/README.md

     Accept pipeline input?       false
     Accept wildcard characters?  false

--StripNonPrintable <Boolean>
+-ShowNonPrintable [<SwitchParameter>]
     By default, the function strips non-printable characters from the output.
 By enabling this, those characters will be included.
-    Not recommended when displaying output as STDOUT.
+    Not recommended when displaying output as STDOUT uhles combined with NonPrintablePlaceHolder.

     Required?                    false
     Position?                    named
-    Default value                True
+    Default value                False
     Accept pipeline input?       false
     Accept wildcard characters?  false

--PlaceHolder <String>
+-NonPrintablePlaceHolder <String>
     This value lets you substitute any other character for non-printable characters in the output.
-    If any value is specified, StripNonPrintable is automatically set to false.
+    If any value is specified, ShowNonPrintable is implicitly set to true.

     Required?                    false
     Position?                    named
     Default value
     Accept pipeline input?       false
     Accept wildcard characters?  false